Have you ever thought about the man Pilate brought out before the people? The criminal case that was … dismissed!

 Satan (son of perdition)

 Satan is a wolf in sheep’s clothing – an imposter (anti-christ).
 A son of iniquity.
 Always on the prowl, seeking whom he may devour.
-An accuser of the brethren who accuses us before the Father day and night, who first gets us to sin and then runs to rat us out to God.
+An accuser of the brethren who accuses us before the Father day and night, who first gets us to sin (lie, cheat, steal, drink, do drugs, beat people up, kill, sleep around, gossip, gamble, etc.) and then runs to rat us out to God as soon as we eat the forbidden fruit he tempted us with.
 He most defiantly misleads the people.

 ~ Free Will or God’s Will? ~

 This is the choice we have to make every moment of every day of our lives.
 In the beginning God gave us all free will, even when He knew His creation wouldn’t choose Him.
 And Satan has had a field day with the free will thing.
-(Click here for an informative article about God’s will with a free printable of scripture cards… because God is not willing that any should perish).
-God the Father sent His Son Jesus onto that tragic scene 2000 years ago to give us the tools to defeat Satan ~ the criminal that stands on the stage of life opposite Jesus.
+(Click here for an informative article about God’s will, with a free printable of scripture cards).
+God the Father sent His Son Jesus onto that tragical scene 2000 years ago to give us the tools to defeat Satan – that criminal that stands on the stage of our lives opposite Jesus.

 a son or The Son?